nilmtk/nilm_metadata/docs/source/central_metadata.rst

              optimisation'}
 :parameters: (dict) Parameters specific to each model type.

-ApplianceModel re-uses several properties from :ref:`prior-schema` :
+DisaggregationModel re-uses several properties from :ref:`prior-schema` :

 * training_data
 * specific_to